Premises Liability/Retail Litigation

 William Toles is recognized by Martindale-Hubbell as an AV Preeminent-rated attorney.

 William is a trial lawyer with extensive experience handling high exposure litigation.
-After trying more than 75 jury trials as an assistant Dallas city attorney, Mr. Toles joined another Dallas-area law firm in 1998 as a senior litigator and was later named partner prior to coming to FSSV in 2012.
-He has handled more than 40 civil trials to a successful conclusion and jury verdict.
+He has handled more than 50 civil trials to a successful conclusion and jury verdict.
 Mr. Toles has trial experience throughout the state of Texas in tort litigation ranging from simple negligence cases to more complex premises liability, DTPA, commercial and contractual dispute matters.

 Mr. Toles is active in his church and community.
 He is a member of the Steward Board of Christian Chapel CME Church.
-Mr. Toles has previously served as a United Way Grant Panel Member and Chairman, and he was a member of the Leadership Dallas Class of 2012 and a Class Advisor for the Leadership Dallas Class of 2013.
-William is actively involved with Leadershape.
-He has previously served as a cluster facilitator at a national session, and a co-lead facilitator at the University of Texas (Austin) and The Ohio State University.
+Mr. Toles has previously served as a United Way Grant Panel Member and Chairman, and is an alumnus of Leadership Dallas as a member and Class Advisor.
+William is also involved with Leadershape.
+He previously served as a cluster facilitator at a national session, and a co-lead facilitator at the University of Texas (Austin) and The Ohio State University.
 Additionally, he has served as a Big Brother through the Carrollton-Farmers Branch Independent School District.

-Mr. Toles is a frequent speaker at continuing legal education seminars and was one of three course directors for the 2011 Advanced Personal Injury Course CLE, hosted by the State Bar of Texas.
-He is also a former member of the Washington and Lee Alumni Board.
-He currently serves as a Class Agent for his law school class, a member of the Dallas Chapter of the Washington and Lee University Board of Directors, former President of the Law Council at Washington and Lee School of Law (2014-2015) and former Chair of the Washington and Lee Law Annual Fund (2013-2014).
+Mr. Toles is a frequent speaker at continuing legal education seminars.
+He is currently a member of the Washington and Lee University Board of Trustees and a class agent for his law school class.
+He is also a former member of the Washington and Lee Alumni Board, former President of the Law Council at the Washington and Lee School of Law and former Chair of the Washington and Lee Law Annual Fund.

 Kinsley v.
 Cartwright’s Ranch House.
 (Denton, Denton County, Texas) Plaintiffs claimed Defendant violated the Texas Human Resources Code and Texas Accessibility Standards Act causing one Plaintiff to fall and break his neck resulting in his death after being on life support for 4 days.
 The Plaintiffs demanded $1 million at mediation and $900,000 prior to trial.
 The jury deliberated 41 minutes and found that the Defendants were not negligent.